Ennavalle: Plot

 James Vasanthan and his three friends Ganeshan, Charles, and Mohan, have a music troupe that sings at weddings.
 They are tenants of Subramani whose daughter Lakshmi shares a good rapport with the youths, helping them in their time of need.
 Her encouragement puts a new zeal in James, who soon gains recognition as a singer.
-Not that this brings any change in the group's lifestyle, for J. Suresh still shows them as strugglers.
+However, this does not bring any change in the group's lifestyle, for J. Suresh still shows them as strugglers.
 James finally proposes to Lakshmi who rejects him, as she has her past to reckon with.
 She is a divorcee, her husband having abandoned her soon after marriage for his girlfriend.
-When Lakshmi's friend and neighbour Seetha puts some sense into her, she decides to make amends.
+When Lakshmi's friend and neighbor Seetha puts some sense into her, she decides to make amends.
 But misunderstandings pile up between the lovers – the situations are all forced here – until J. Suresh leads the story to a desired happy ending.